 - Chrome trim rings for window winders

 - Mazda 323 rear view mirror

-- Grab handles for front & rear passengers
+- Grab handles for front and rear passengers

 - Factory air conditioning

-- Pacesetter short shifter originally spec'd for a Ford Probe with new shifter bushings and shortened shift rod.
+- Pacesetter short shifter originally spec'd for a Ford Probe with shortened shift rod.

 - recently replaced gas tank and Walbro 225lph fuel pump

 - Cerwin Vega 5 ¼” speakers with tweeters in the doors